-- When sleeping or resting, inclined positions (ie: reclining chair) and a pillow under the forearm for support may provide better comfort. - Do not engage in activities which increase pain/swelling.
-Unless otherwise instructed the arm should remain in the sling at all times. - Avoid long periods of sitting or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable
+- You are to wear the sling placed at surgery for 4 weeks following surgery unless told otherwise. - When sleeping or resting, inclined positions (i.e.: reclining chair) and a pillow under the forearm for support may provide better comfort - Do not engage in activities which increase pain/swelling.
+Unless otherwise instructed the arm should remain in the sling at all times. - Avoid long periods of sitting or long-distance traveling for 2 weeks. - NO driving until instructed otherwise by physician, it is illegal to drive in a sling - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable